Using GPS in Lacrosse

 Lacrosse continues to make its mark on the American sports landscape as one of the fastest growing sports in the United States.
 Since 2001, the number of players has increased 225% from just over 250,000 to about 825,000 including 210,217 high schoolers (113,313 boys, 96,904 girls).

 And who wouldn’t want to play this fast-paced, physically demanding game that includes intermittent high-intensity sprints, rapid changes of direction, contact, and the hand-eye coordination of passing and shooting with stick and ball?

-But despite the continued growth of the game, there is little documentation on the activity profile of lacrosse.
-Beyond the total duration of the game (e.g., four 12-minute quarters, two 25-minute halves, etc.) there is little information that tracks players’ movements and breaks down the distances covered, speed, and intensity attained during the sporadic, intermittent and chaotic nature of competition.
+Despite the continued growth of the game there is little documentation on the activity profile of lacrosse.
+Beyond the total duration of the game (e.g. four 12-minute quarters, two 25-minute halves, etc.) there is little information that tracks players’ movements and breaks down the distances covered, speed, and intensity attained during the sporadic, intermittent and chaotic nature of competition.
 This sort of information would provide a more precise understanding of the physiological demands of the game, including position-specific and player-specific data, that could be used for performance analysis, training and conditioning.